 Until recently, generators were the primary source of power backup for high-load applications.
 This is no longer the case; with advancements in inverter technology, inverters now outperform generators.

-Some of us are still considering whether or not to replace their original generator system with a three-phase inverter.
+Some of us are still considering whether or not to replace our original generator system with a three-phase inverter.

 An inverter is a type of power electronic equipment that converts energy from one form to another, such as direct current to alternating current, at the correct frequency and voltage.